shield02/alx-higher_level_programming/0x00-python-hello_world/README.md

 > 4-print_float - Script to print a float at 2 decimal places
 > 5-print_string - Script to print a string repeating 3 times and once on a newline
 > 6-concat - Script to concat and print two strings
+> 7-edges - Script to extract a string from different positions